Bakhytzhan Toregozhina

 Bakhytzhan Toregozhina (Бақытжан Төреғожина; born 23 March 1962) is a Kazakhstani human rights activist who campaigned against the violations of fundamental rights in Kazakhstan for over two decades.
 She has been the head of a coalition of civil societies, Qantar 2022, and the president of another Public Foundation, Ar.Rukh.Khak which represents Dignity, Spirit, and Truth.
 She also organized various youth movements.
 Toregozhina was acclaimed as a leading voice representing victims of torture, abuse, and politicized repression.
-On 8 March 2023, she received the 2023 International Women of Courage Award, which was presented to her and other nominees by Jill Biden and Anthony J. Blinken at the U.S. Department of State.
+On 8 March 2023, she received the 2023 International Women of Courage Award, which was presented to her and other nominees by Jill Biden and Antony J. Blinken at the U.S. Department of State.

 Early life

 Bakhytzhan Toregozhina was born on 23 March 1962 and is a Kazakhstan national.

 Career

 Toregozhina is a human rights activist on the rule of law and worked to assist victims, document human rights violations, and defend people persecuted for expressing their rights.
 She began promoting the development of NGOs in 1999 and in the following years, she worked on fundraising activities for a network of human rights organizations and peaceful assemblies.
 She has been a member of councils that oversee the status of political prisoners and prisoners of conscience.
 Alyan Tirek was reported as another effort that she worked on which provided humanitarian and legal assistance to prisoners.
 In 2017, she gave a press conference on Iskander Erimbetov's torture in custody.
 For nearly 25 years, she has been a voice against torture and campaigned for the release of political prisoners.